stk-kriging/stk/.github/CONTRIBUTING.md

 1. follow as much as possible existing coding practices in the STK code base.
 See also [admin/CODING_GUIDELINES](../admin/CODING_GUIDELINES).

-2. pass all unit tests on recent version of Matlab and Octave.
+2. pass all unit tests on recent versions of Matlab and Octave.
 This is checked by the [Github actions](workflows/), which are run automatically for all pushes and pull requests.